All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 The masculine embodies obligations because he must; the feminine embodies options because she may.

 What is a soldier if not the guardian of the artist?
-Protection and duty necessitate purpose.

-Masculine motivation organizes itself around feminine beauty — not just the physical sort, but the beauty of ideals: poetry, harmony, transcendence.
-The soldier both protects the artist and what she represents: the possibility that life might mean something beyond mere survival.
-Order's highest achievement is creating chambers where its presence is invisible, yet palpable.
+Masculine action is galvanized by feminine beauty.
+Not just physical beauty, but one of ideals: poetry, harmony, transcendence.
+The soldier both defends the artist and what she represents: the possibility that life might mean something beyond mere survival.
+Order's highest achievement is creating chambers where its presence is invisible.
+Strength assembles rooms; beauty gives them reasons.

-The adept masculine forges systems of control precisely to create zones where control becomes unnecessary.
-Building a fortress so secure that those within can forget walls exist: the ultimate act of love disguised as dominance.
+Adept masculinity forges systems of control to create zones where control becomes unnecessary.
+Building a fortress so secure that those within forget walls exist: the ultimate act of love disguised as dominance.
 Masculinity's order works toward femininity’s liberty.
-Strength assembles rooms; beauty gives them reasons.
+Feminine values provide a lattice that makes life worth living; masculine values allow them to exist at all.

 The morality of honor (actions, earned) complements and eventually allows an ethic of care (dignity, deserved) to emerge.
-Noble masculine action (kinetic, extrinsic, empirical) earns the right to demand feminine dignity (inert, intrinsic, rational).

 This interaction is slowly taken for granted as prosperity makes the masculine contribution less visible, less obviously critical.
 Inhabitants on the 80th floor of a skyscraper who begin to treat pillars they never see as optional.
+This is when decadence takes root.

 To swim left is inevitable as one succeeds.
 To swim too far left is to erode under the weight of your own victories.
 To never swim left is to stagnate.
 As with all things, the dosage determines the poison.